nomemory/tutorial-java8-streams-lambdas/README.md

 String lukeCorp = corpEmailGen.apply("luke"); // Output: luke@corp.net
 ```

 ### Currying

-Currying is a technique of translating the evaluation o a function that takes multiple arguments into evaluating a sequence of functions, each with **a single argument**.
+Currying is a technique of translating the evaluation of a function that takes multiple arguments into evaluating a sequence of functions, each with **a single argument**.

-Currying can be seen as type of partial function application, they are related but certainly not the same.
-The biggest differences that curried functions return at every step another method with smaller arity that the previous one, while partially applied functions returnt the value instantly.
+Currying can be seen as type of partial function application.
+The two concepts are related but not exactly the same.
+The biggest difference is that curried functions return at every step another method with a smaller arity  hat the previous one (`initial_number_of_arguemnts-1`), while partially applied functions returnt the value "instantly", and don't have intermediary steps.

 For example, to build the `emailGen` from the previous example we won't need to define our own `@FunctionalInterface`, but rather we can use the following pattern: